June 25, 2002

 Photo: Marcia Brandes.

-we left.
-We had some very interesting discussions with several
+just after we left.
+We had some very interesting discussions

-of our guides about the political situation.
-I was particularly
+with several of our guides about the political situation.
+I was

-glad that we got to spend several days with each guide, as it
+particularly glad that we got to spend several days with each

-meant we got to know them on a personal basis a lot better.
-It
+guide, as it meant we got to know them on a personal basis a

 -- Marcia Brandes